Skip to content

 elements Cas A remnant Chandra X-ray

 This image of the Cassiopeia A supernova remnant shows the aftermath of a type II, core-collapse supernova that occurred more than 350 years ago.
-The supernova remnant glows in a variety of electromagnetic wavelengths, including in various X-ray bands, as shown here.
+The supernova remnant glows in a variety of electromagnetic wavelengths, including in various X-ray and infrared bands, with the latter shown here.
 The color-coding reveals the diversity of elemental signatures found within.

 Credit: NASA/JPL-Caltech